Goa Inquisition: Controversy regarding Saint Francis Xavier's involvement

-The inquisition was declared two decades after he left Goa, and the main laws were implemented in 1567, about 25 years after his departure.
-Around 15 years passed since his death and transfer of relics back to Old Goa.
+The inquisition was declared two decades after he left Goa, and the main laws were implemented in 1567, about 25 years after his departure and 8 years after his death.
+Around 472 years passed since his death and transfer of relics back to Old Goa.

-The letter cited was one written to King John III of Portugal, dated 20 January 1545 (3 years after leaving Goa) from Malacca in the Malay archipelago, in response to the scandalous lifestyle of the Portuguese sailors who had made the port city home, where he criticizes John III himself (something very rare at that time) about his officials who only care about collecting taxes and not about maintaining discipline amongst his subjects, and hence asks that a separate official with powers be sent to aid the old bishop to protect the new converts from ill-treatment from the undisciplined Portuguese commandants.
+The letter cited was one written to King John III of Portugal, dated 20 January 1545 (three years after leaving Goa) from Malacca in the Malay archipelago, in response to the scandalous lifestyle of the Portuguese sailors who had made the port city home, where he criticizes John III himself (something very rare at that time) about his officials who only care about collecting taxes and not about maintaining discipline amongst his subjects, and hence asks that a separate official with powers be sent to aid the old bishop to protect the new converts from ill-treatment from the undisciplined Portuguese commandants.

 Launch of the Inquisition in India

 Even before the Inquisition was launched, the local government in Goa tried persons for religious crimes and punished those convicted, as well as targeted Judaizing.
 A Portuguese order to destroy Hindu temples along with the seizure of Hindu temple properties and their transfer to the Catholic missionaries is dated 30 June 1541.
 Prior to authorizing of the Inquisition office in Goa in 1560, King John III of Portugal issued an order, on 8 March 1546, to forbid Hinduism, destroy Hindu temples, prohibit the public celebration of Hindu feasts, expel Hindu priests and severely punish those who created any Hindu images in Portuguese possessions in India.

 A special religious tax was imposed before 1550 on Muslim mosques within Portuguese territory.
 Records suggest that a New Christian was executed by the Portuguese in 1539 for the religious crime of "heretical utterances".
 A Jewish converso or Christian convert named Jeronimo Dias was garrotted and burnt at the stake in Goa by the Portuguese, for the religious heresy of Judaizing in 1543 before the Goa Inquisition tribunal was formed.